OceanSoftIO/cms-blog/README.md

 # Strapi Template >> Blog

-⚡ Strapi is an open-source Node.js Headless CMS with a fully customizable API that lets you develop practical, production-ready Node.js APIs in hours instead of weeks.
+⚡ Strapi is an Open-Source NodeJS Headless CMS with a fully customizable API that lets you develop practical, production-ready Node.js APIs in hours instead of weeks.

-🎯 Strapi V4 Headless-CMS Template for creating Blog CMS Backend, such as Education, Agency, Beauty, Medical, News, Personal, and Science.
+🎯 Strapi-V4 Headless-CMS Template for creating Blog CMS Backend, such as Education, Agency, Beauty, Medical, News, Personal, and Science 🎁💲.

 ## Usage